The Tight Spanning Ratio of the Rectangle Delaunay Triangulation: Bounding the Spanning Ratio

 \begin{lemma} If the path $h_i, h_{i+1}, ..., h_j$ is a maximal high path then $d_{t}(h_{i},h_{j}) \le (x_{h_j} - x_{h_i}) + (y_{h_j} - y_{h_i})$.
 Similarly, if the path $l_i, l_{i+1}, ..., l_j$ is a maximal low path then $d_{t}(l_{i},l_{j}) \le (x_{l_j} - x_{l_i}) + (y_{l_i} - y_{l_j})$. \end{lemma} \begin{proof} By Definition~\ref{def:maximalPath}, none of $h_{i+1}, ..., h_j$ are on the E sides of $R_{i+1}, ..., R_j$ respectively.
 This implies that all edges on a maximal high path are WN edges.
 By triangle inequality, $d_{t}(h_{k},h_{k+1}) \le (x_{h_{k+1}} - x_{h_k}) + (y_{h_{k+1}} - y_{h_{k}})$ for $i \leq k < j$.
 Summing up these terms, we obtain that $d_{t}(h_{i},h_{j}) \le (x_{h_j} - x_{h_i}) + (y_{h_j} - y_{h_i})$.
 An analogous argument proves that $d_{t}(l_{i},l_{j}) \le (x_{l_j} - x_{l_i}) + (y_{l_i} - y_{l_j})$ in a maximal low path. \end{proof}

 We now use the above lemmas to prove bounds on the path length from $u$ to the inductive point on the first inductive rectangle (if one exists) when $R(u,v)$ does not contain any vertices.
+Note that in Property~2 of Lemma~\ref{lem:firstInductive}, we differentiate between~$L=A$ and~$L=1/A$, which is crucial in proving Theorem~\ref{thm:upperBound1}.

 \begin{lemma} Let $R(u,v)$ not contain any vertices of $P$ and let $(u,v)$ not be an edge of the rectangle Delaunay triangulation.
 The following properties hold: \begin{enumerate} \item If no rectangle in $R_1, ...,R_k$ is inductive then